wq/wq/docs/app/store.js.md

 });
 ```

 The ds module object is a singleton instance of an internal `_Store` "class".
 The class provides the following methods and properties.
-The main ds object contains an additional method, `getStore()`, which can be used to retrieve other _Store instances.
+The main ds object contains an additional method, `ds.getStore(name)`, which can be used to create and/or retrieve other _Store instances.

 ### Argument Types